shakespeareances.comCaricature of Shakespeare

 Directed by Bill Rauch

-Few writers could craft better dialogue than Lyndon Baines Johnson spoke naturally.
+Few writers could craft better dialogue than Lyndon Baines Johnson naturally spoke.
 Few lists of dramatis personae could match the real characters making headlines in 1964: Martin Luther King Jr., J. Edgar Hoover, Hubert Humphrey, Bob Moses, George Wallace, Lady Bird Johnson, Roy Wilkins, Richard Russell, Everett Dirkson, Ralph Abernathy, Strom Thurmond, Robert McNamara, Stokely Carmichael.
 Few fictional plots could be as dramatic as Congress passing the Civil Rights Act and the integration of the Mississippi delegation at the National Democratic Party Convention.

 Johnson and King at a coffee table in the Oval Office, meeting over tea.